 Kim Jong-un's consolidation of power not only manifests itself through purges and appointments.
 He also must pay deference to a unique political culture.
 The North Korean system operates by a set of rules established in the Kim Il-sung period and adjusted to fit the style of rule under Kim Jong-il.
 At its heart, this Suryong (or "leader") based system is built around one individual's ability to make all of the decisions and command all of the power.
-At present, Kim Jong-un is growing into the role of Supreme Leader.
+Through his first year in power and well into his second, Kim Jong-un was growing into the role of Supreme Leader.
 He did not have the 20 years his father had to shape the regime to follow his lead.
-He and his regents have had to make adaptations in order to rule until he is able to consolidate his power.
-It will be another year or two until he will be able to make decisions and conduct politics on his own.
-This section of the paper will analyze how the regime currently operates.
-It will first examine the leadership culture in North Korea, which is encapsulated in the so-called Suryong system.
+He and his regents had to make adaptations in order to rule until he was able to consolidate his power.
+In the view of many Pyongyang watchers at the time, it would be another year or two until he would be able to make decisions and conduct politics on his own.

+This section of the paper will analyze how the regime operated up to the point of the dramatic purge of Jang Song-taek.
+It will first examine the leadership culture in North Korea, which was encapsulated in the so-called Suryong system.
 This will be followed by a discussion of how relevant this culture is in the Kim Jong-un era.
 Finally, the paper will look at the various individuals around Kim Jong-un.
-Particular attention will be paid to the role of the regents around Kim, as well as his personal apparatus.
+Particular attention will be paid to the role of the regents who surrounded Kim, as well as his personal apparatus.
 In the following chapter, the paper will examine the key individuals within the wider North Korean leadership at the second, third, and fourth echelons of power.

-The Suryong system
+The Suryong system58

 One of the most peculiar features of the North Korean system is the supreme authority of the "leader" in every domain, including ideology, law, administration, and regulations.
-For this reason, the North Korean political system is often called "Suryongje" ("a leader-dominant system") or "Yuil Cheje" ("a monolithic system").
-59 In 1949, Kim Il-sung designated himself Suryong and began a campaign to eliminate all opposition to his position as the unbridled leader of the nation.
+For this reason, the North Korean political system is often called "Suryongje" ("a leader-dominant system") or "Yuil Cheje" ("a monolithic system").59 In 1949, Kim Il-sung designated himself Suryong and began a campaign to eliminate all opposition to his position as the unbridled leader of the nation.
 He started to construct the ideological bulwark to support his status within the leadership in the mid-1950s with the unveiling of a Marxist-Leninist model for self-reliance called Juche.
 It became the principal ideology for politics, economics, national defense, and foreign policy, and is still the foundation of the regime today.
 The Juche ideology served as a catalyst among North Koreans, whose history is replete with dominance and subjugation by other nations.
 This ideology became a rallying cry for nationalism and isolationism, allowing Kim both to distance himself from Moscow and Beijing and to undercut Party members more closely aligned with the two patron nations.
-By 1956, Kim achieved unchallenged dominance in the Korean Workers' Party, tightly controlling all aspects of both politics and society.
-This was further inculcated in the late 1960s and early 1970s with the institution of the "Suryong's Monolithic System of Guidance," which was designed to lay the groundwork for the transfer of power from Kim Il-sung to Kim Jong-il.
-61
+By 1956, Kim achieved unchallenged dominance in the Korean Workers' Party, tightly controlling all aspects of both politics and society.60

-&lt;sup>58 This section of the paper draws from the author's previous work.
+58 This section of the paper draws from the author's previous work.
 See Ken E. Gause, "North Korea's Political System in the Transition Era: The Role and Influence of the Party Apparatus," in Scott Snyder and Kyung-Ae Park, eds., North Korea in Transition (Lanham, MD: Rowman & Littlefield, 2012).